solimanelkhoulii/realtime-chat-app/README.md

 ## Contact

-For any inquiries, please contact [Your Name/Email/GitHub Profile].
+For any inquiries, please contact https://github.com/solimanelkhoulii .